HangYeung1/ray-tracer/README.md

 # Ray Tracer

-A ray tracing program based on [Ray Tracing in One Weekend](https://raytracing.github.io/)
+A path tracing program with support for Lambertian diffuse, conductor, and dielectric materials.

 By [Hang Yeung](https://github.com/HangYeung1)